thegisexpert/seismicrisk/README.md

 # Seismic risk
-QGIS plugin to evaluate the seismic risk in built environment
+QGIS plugin to evaluate the seismic riik in built environment